yohaoyu/data-analytics-visualization/projects.md

 ---

 {% include course_header.html %}
-## Data Analytics and Visualization Projects
+# Data Analytics and Visualization Projects

-One of the main goals of this course is to prepare you to apply data analysis and visualization methods and tools to real-world problems in real estate and broader built environment context.
+One of the main goals of this course is to prepare you to apply data analysis and visualization methods and tools to real-world problems in real estate and a broader built environment context.
 If you are interested in deeper knowledge about data science, this class will also give you a foundation to pursue future work.
-The final project is your opportunity to put these skills, both covered in the class or any other techniques, into practice.
+The final project is your opportunity to put these skills, both covered in the class and any other techniques, into practice.

 Students are encouraged to work individually or in teams of up to **three** people.
 Please sign up with your group information using the Canvas Assignment provided.

-Your first task is to select a project topic, please start to think about that now!
+Your first task is to select a project topic.
+Please start to think about that now!
 Some students may share related datasets on Ed Discussion, and I compile a list of datasets under [Resources - Datasets]({{ site.baseurl }}/resources/#datasets).
 Also, I will be happy to brainstorm with you and suggest datasets and research questions anytime.

 The project could be, for example:

-- **Applied Data Analysis**: Through exploratory data analysis and modeling, such as regression, machine learning technique, on interesting real estate or urban datasets, with the goal of generating new insights.
+- **Applied Data Analysis**: Through exploratory data analysis and modeling, such as regression, machine learning techniques, on interesting real estate or urban datasets, to generate new insights.
-- **Interacrive Visualization**: Producing interacrive visualization or dashboard on mutliple real estate related datasets using R or Tableau, with the goal of generating new insights.
+- **Interactive Visualization**: Producing interactive visualization or dashboard on multiple real estate-related datasets using R or Tableau, with the goal of generating new insights.
 - **Methodological Exploration**: A project that applies a statistical or machine learning method, which we did not cover in the course, to real estate or spatial data, and evaluates its performance.
-- **Replication of an Academic Article**: Replicate an interesting academic article in the fields of real estate.
-You can use same datasets with the author or not.
+- **Replication of an Academic Article**: Replicate an interesting academic article in the field of real estate.
+You can use the same datasets with the author or not.

 Ideally, projects will blend elements of these categories.
-Strong projects often emerge from people has a dataset they are passionate about or a policy problem they want to investigate.
+Strong projects often emerge from people who have a dataset they are passionate about or a policy problem they want to investigate.
 If you are already engaged in research or work where real estate data plays a role, you are welcome to adapt your project to that context.

 There are five deliverables, together accounting for 30% of the total grade: